Edward Sapir: Early fieldwork

 Sapir ended up leaving California early to take up a fellowship at the University of Pennsylvania, where he taught Ethnology and American Linguistics.
 At Pennsylvania he worked closely with another student of Boas, Frank Speck, and the two undertook work on Catawba in the summer of 1909.
 Also in the summer of 1909, Sapir went to Utah with his student J. Alden Mason.
 Intending originally to work on Hopi, he studied the Southern Paiute language; he decided to work with Tony Tillohash, who proved to be the perfect informant.
 Tillohash's strong intuition about the sound patterns of his language led Sapir to propose that the phoneme is not just an abstraction existing at the structural level of language, but in fact has psychological reality for speakers.

 Tillohash became a good friend of Sapir, and visited him at his home in New York and Philadelphia.
 Sapir worked with his father to transcribe a number of Southern Paiute songs that Tillohash knew.
-This fruitful collaboration laid the ground work for the classical description of the Southern Paiute language published in 1930, and enabled Sapir to produce conclusive evidence linking the Shoshonean languages to the Nahuan languages – establishing the Uto-Aztecan language family.
+This fruitful collaboration laid the groundwork for the classical description of the Southern Paiute language published in 1930, and enabled Sapir to produce conclusive evidence linking the Shoshonean languages to the Nahuan languages – establishing the Uto-Aztecan language family.
 Sapir's description of Southern Paiute is known by linguistics as "a model of analytical excellence".

 At Pennsylvania, Sapir was urged to work at a quicker pace than he felt comfortable.
-His "Grammar of Southern Paiute" was supposed to be published in Boas' Handbook of American Indian Languages, and Boas urged him to complete a preliminary version while funding for the publication remained available, but Sapir did not want to compromise on quality, and in the end the Handbook had to go to press without Sapir's piece.
+His "Grammar of Southern Paiute" was supposed to be published in Boas's Handbook of American Indian Languages, and Boas urged him to complete a preliminary version while funding for the publication remained available, but Sapir did not want to compromise on quality, and in the end the Handbook had to go to press without Sapir's piece.
 Boas kept working to secure a stable appointment for his student, and by his recommendation Sapir ended up being hired by the Canadian Geological Survey, who wanted him to lead the institutionalization of anthropology in Canada.
 Sapir, who by then had given up the hope of working at one of the few American research universities, accepted the appointment and moved to Ottawa.